 Depository institutions that maintain reservable transaction accounts or nonpersonal time deposits, as defined in regulations issued by the Board of Governors, have borrowing privileges at the discretion of the Reserve Bank.
 Borrowers execute certain lending agreements and deposit sufficient collateral before credit is extended.
-Outstanding loans are evaluated for collectibility, and currently all are considered collectible and fully collateralized.
-If loans were ever deemed to be uncollectible, an appropriate reserve would be established.
-Interest is accrued using the applicable discount rate established at least every fourteen days by the Board of Directors of the Reserve Bank, subject to review and determination by the Board of Governors.
+The Bank offers three discount window programs to depository institutions: primary credit, secondary credit, and seasonal credit, each with its own interest rate.
+Interest is accrued using the applicable discount rate established at least every fourteen days by the board of directors of the Reserve Bank, subject to review and determination by the Board of Governors.